artists activities

 My Heroes in Art – Hercules Brabazon Brabazon Read More »

-Sketching – Why drawing skills are important!
+Sketching Why drawing skills are important

-A house built on firm foundations, will last longer and be safer than one with no foundations.
+Sketching Why drawing skills are important A house built on firm foundations, will last longer and be safer than one with no foundations.
 Likewise, “drawing is the basis of art.
 A bad painter cannot draw.
 But one who draws well can always paint”.
 A quote from A Gorky.
-When I got back into the art world from a career in Finance
+Improving your sketching and drawing skills!
+When

-Sketching – Why drawing skills are important!
-Read More »
+Sketching Why drawing skills are important Read More »

 Someone’s whole life in a box!
 How sad can it be?